decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 #### Failover

-Should the transmission of a message not receive a successful response as defined in the [Transports] section, the sender SHOULD try another endpoint or try delivery at a later time.
+If the transmission of a message fails, the sender SHOULD try another endpoint or try delivery at a later time.

 #### Alternative Endpoints

-In addition to the URIs for [transports], some alternative forms are available.
+In addition to self-explanatory URIs, some alternative forms are available.

 ##### DID